 Create the Central Strand Beach Access as a new public path to Strand Beach, conveniently located within the Strand Vista Park, near the entry to the Strand Residential neighborhood (Planning Area 2).
-The entry of the Central Strand Beach Access shall be designed to encourage public use, i.e., architectural elements shall be incorporated into the entry to distinguish it and appropriate signage announcing the presence and encouraging use of the access by the public shall be posted.
-The Central Strand Beach Access shall provide direct access to Strand Beach, opening a portion of the property currently fenced and restricted from public use.
+The entry of the Central Strand Beach Access shall be designed to encourage public use during hours of operation as approved by a Coastal Development Permit, i.e., architectural elements shall be incorporated into the entry to accentuate it and appropriate signage announcing the presence and encouraging use of the access by the public shall be posted.
+The Central Strand Beach Access shall provide direct access to Strand Beach, opening a portion of the property historically fenced and restricted from public use.
+The entry may not be gated at either end but a single rope or similar device may be draped across the entryway during authorized hours of closure approved by a coastal development permit.
+Entry at both ends of Central Strand Beach Access must otherwise remain open during approved hours of operation.
+Please see Figures 4.4.15, 4.12.4, 4.12.11 and 4.12.12.